ArtNooijen/DnDForMe/Portfolio Walkthrough.md

 8. Professional
 Learning outcome: You act in a professional manner during software development and learning.

 One way I have shown my professionalism is by making and presenting a workshop together with my fellow student.
 I have explained the Agile manifesto.
-I have done this in the way of giving examples and the history of the Agile Manifesto.
-[An Internal Link](/Documentation/Agile-Scrum workshop- Art Nooijen)
+I have done this in the way of giving [examples and the history of the Agile Manifesto.](https://github.com/Artnooijen/DnDForMe/blob/main/Documentation/Agile-Scrum%20workshop-%20Art%20Nooijen.pdf))

 This Project was made for Fontys hogeschool